charlyraffellini/robot_war/README.md

 The commands which this understand are:

-Be careful all index are 0-base
+Be careful, all indexes are 0-base

 - **create a new Board:** new Board \<x size> \<y size>
 - **create a new Robot:** new Robot \<x position> \<y position>